Coltonton/eon-custom-themes/developer/DEVREADME.md

 - I have made new horizontal assets for the EON to match its orientation.
 These are free for you to use :) All the assets that are in the folder need to stay there, if you want to remove one for whatever reason just make it a full black image.
 - Proceed to [Create the boot logo package](#Creating-the-boot-logo-package)

-## Creating the boot logo package:
+## Creating the Boot Logo Package:
 - Once you have all the assets you desire edited how you want all you need to do is run the `CREATE_LOGO` batch script and the provided tools (not created by me) will package up the logo automagically!
 - - The OnePlus3T tool a new file will appear (or overwite) called `modified.logo.bin`, go ahead and rename this to LOGO removing the extention (ensure '[show file name extentions](https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/)' is turned on for your machine to do this).
 - - The LeEco tool it will appear in `/output/splash.img`, go ahead and rename this to SPLASH removing the extention (ensure '[show file name extentions](https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/)' is turned on for your machine to do this).